dwarvesf/research/breakdown/cap.md

 ## Instant screen recording

+Having examined Cap's overall architecture, let's focus on how the instant recording mode leverages these components.
 Instant mode produces a single MP4 file that can be played immediately.
 While the file requires no post-processing for playback, standard MP4 editing tools can be used for trimming, cropping, or other modifications.
 This mode trades built-in editing features for reduced complexity and faster file availability.

 ### Recording flow